22 Oct How to develop a positive attitude in children

 9. Create a list of positive affirmations: Affirmations are phrases or mantras that someone thinks or says to remind themselves of something.
 They affirm that you “can do anything you set your mind to”, for example, and they’re an incredibly useful way to support staying positive in challenging situations.
 Children can take turns reading their affirmations aloud to the family.

 11. Help them to learn empathy: Help your child to develop empathy by encouraging them to put themselves in other people’s shoes and to think about how others might feel in certain situations.
-This can provide perspective and better connections with others.
+This can provide perspective and encourage better connections with others.

-Activity: Play the empathy game where children take turns acting out different emotions and the other children have to guess what emotion they are feeling and why.
+Activity: Play the empathy game where children take turns acting out different emotions and the other children have to guess which emotion they are feeling and why.
 This can help children understand and empathise with different emotions and perspectives.

 12. Help them develop a positive self-image: Help your child to develop a positive self-image by encouraging them to focus on their strengths and accomplishments, and by helping them to understand that their worth is not defined by their successes or failures.

-Activity: Create a compliment circle: In this activity, everyone takes turns giving someone else a compliment.
+Activity: Create a compliment circle.
+In this activity, everyone takes turns giving someone else a compliment.
 This can help children learn to focus on the good qualities of others, as well as to accept and appreciate compliments from others.

-13. Encourage them to take action: Encourage your child to take action to make a positive difference both in their life community.
+13. Encourage them to take action: Encourage your child to take action to make a positive difference both in their life and community.
 If they believe they can make a situation better, they must learn to act upon it.
 This could be through speaking to someone to resolve an issue or working on something bigger picture through volunteer work, fundraising, or generating awareness.

 15. Model positive behaviour: Finally, remember that children learn by example.
 We began by emphasising the importance of language and we finish with behaviour.
 All humans mimic those around them and children will soak up everything you say and do.
 Be absolutely sure to model the kind of behaviour you want to see in your child.
 Subtle changes over time will have a huge impact on their thoughts and actions so be mindful of your contribution.